w3c/wot/planning/wg-schedule.md

 # WG Schedule
-This schedule spans the [current WG charter](https://www.w3.org/2023/10/wot-wg-2023.html) which started in October 3, 2023 and ends in October 2, 2025.
+This schedule spans the [current WG charter](https://www.w3.org/2023/10/wot-wg-2023.html) which started on October 3, 2023 and ends on October 2, 2025.

 Archives of older schedules (which combine IG and WG schedules):
 * [2021-2023](schedule_2023.md)